alkacon/opencms-core/webapp/update/readme.txt

 existing OpenCms installation when using this upgrade wizard.

-IMPORTANT: Before using this upgrade wizard, make sure you have a full backup of your OpenCms installation and database.
+IMPORTANT: Before using this upgrade wizard, make sure you have a full backup
+           of your OpenCms installation and database.

-IMPORTANT: Alkacon OCEE versions less than 3 will not work with OpenCms 8.
+IMPORTANT: Alkacon OCEE versions less than 4 will not work with OpenCms 9.

 IMPORTANT: The updater is only compatible with the database engines MySQL,
            Oracle and PostgreSQL.

-IMPORTANT: This version of OpenCms requires at least Java 6 because of library
+IMPORTANT: This version of OpenCms requires at least Java 6.

-           dependencies.
+IMPORTANT: The upgrade wizard will replace all VFS resources of the updated modules.
+           If you made modifications to these modules, their changes will be lost.
+           In this case export the changed module resources before starting the update.
+           Hint: You can use the "Resource changed since" feature in the the Database Administration to export all the changes you have done after installing OpenCms.

-Follow the following steps to update from OpenCms 7.x and 8.x to OpenCms 8.5.1:
+Follow the following steps to update from OpenCms 7.x and 8.x to @OPENCMS_VERSION@:

 1. Shutdown your OpenCms servlet container